andrewthehan/peripheral-view/README.md

 #### radius
 *type: `number`*

-The number of elements to render adjacent to the current element.
+The number of elements to render adjacent to both sides of the current element.
 This value must be large enough such that when the current view is rendered, there exists elements rendered outside of the window viewport.

 #### renderMap
 *type: `number => React element`*